 If so, it could be a sign that there’s something serious going on ‘behind-the-scenes’.

-Of course there are all sorts of reasons why a dog might cough, many of them pretty simple.
+Of course, there are all sorts of reasons why a dog might cough, and many of them are not a cause for concern.

 What Causes Coughing In Older Dogs?

 Unfortunately, older dogs are more likely to develop health conditions.
 Some will be minor and others more serious.
 Let’s first look at the (relatively) minor reasons.

 Your older dog’s cough might sometimes just be due to a tickle in his throat, allergy, respiratory infection or ‘old dog lungs’.
 The latter is a normal, age-related change which results in the lungs becoming less elastic, and more fibrous, which in turn causes them to be less pliable when breathing in and out.
 However, all these conditions are rarely serious, and most can be treated or managed by your veterinarian.

 But even though coughing is sometimes no need for concern, it can also be a result of a serious ailment.
 Therefore, it’s important to take your senior dog to the vet if the coughing is persistent, forceful or if your dog is experiencing breathing difficulties or other symptoms.

 Of the three serious conditions further mentioned below, heart disease is the most common in senior dogs, and the longer it is overlooked, the worse the prognosis.
 Therefore, don’t hesitate to contact your veterinarian to check over your golden oldie to determine the cause for his cough.

 Dogs don’t have heart attacks the way we humans do, and the signs of canine heart problems are quite varied, and sometimes very subtle.